mechawolf-wd/docker-kubernetes-markdown/docker_and_kubernetes.md

 Remember about -it flag if used in React app (Interactive flag).
 # docker run ... -it

-node_modules might *FUCK* your application up if you copy them to your working directory.
+node_modules might *CRASH* your application up if you copy them to your working directory.
 Keep them out with [.dockerignore].

 If you want to make: